A guide to energy efficiency

 There are eight different climate zones in Australia, as implemented by the Australian Building Codes Board.

-This configuration is optimised to allow heat into your home, before trapping that heat on the inside of the building.
+These configurations are optimised to allow heat into your home, before trapping that heat on the inside of the building.

 Single glazed windows with tint —or super tint— glass on the outside face of the window.
+Again, you can choose from a Good, Better or Best configuration of window glass technologies for increased energy savings when you work with our team.

 The tint on the outside face of the window essentially reduces the amount of solar radiation and ultraviolet rays passing through the window, reducing glare and increasing comfort.

-While these recommendations are useful as a general guide to energy efficient products based on climate, the reality is that energy efficient design is rarely ‘one-size-fits-all’.
+While these recommendations are useful as a general guide to energy-efficient products based on climate, the reality is that energy-efficient design is rarely ‘one-size-fits-all’.

 Whatever your specific energy goals—wherever you are in Victoria, New South Wales or Queensland —our experienced team is always available to help you achieve the best result possible.

-Get in contact today for more information on energy efficient windows in the home.
+Get in contact today for more information on energy-efficient windows in the home.